Iconography & Portrait

 In essence, Saraswati underscores how knowledge and art shape human civilization.
 By revering her, devotees acknowledge that true wisdom and creativity flourish when guided by purity, clarity, and a deep sense of reverence for the universal flow of understanding.

-View QuestionWho discovered the Wnt signaling pathway?
+View QuestionWho discovered cell structure?

 View Question